pkic/pkic.org/content/blog/2015/2015-01-06-2015-looking-back-moving-forward.md

 ## TLS 1.3

 With the POODLE elimination of SSL 3.0 and the vulnerabilities of TLS 1.0 and 1.1, the best implementation of the SSL/TLS protocol is TLS 1.2.
-So what&rsquo;s next?
+So what’s next?
 [TLS 1.3 is on the horizon][22].

 Hopefully in 2015 we will see the release of TLS 1.3 which will allow browser and server vendors to implement.
 We will also want to push for TLS 1.3 deployment in order to mitigate an attack against TLS 1.2.